-Well, employers want to get an honest sense of your strengths and weaknesses, and this usually gets a more honest answer than simply asking, “how would you describe yourself?” or “what can you tell me about yourself?”
+First, employers want to get an honest sense of your strengths and weaknesses, and this question usually gets a more honest answer than simply asking, “How would you describe yourself?” or “What can you tell me about yourself?”

 Also, they want to make sure you’re honest and self-aware.
 For example, if you say your boss and colleagues would say you’re cool under pressure and always confident and relaxed, and you’re sitting in the interview looking extremely nervous, then it could cause some doubt in the hiring manager.

 So that’s why they ask, “How would your colleagues describe you?” and other related questions.

 Steps to Answer “How Would Your Colleagues/Coworkers Describe You?”